Mrs. Janie Macoy,

-The Secretary pointed out that he was happy with the current honorarium.
-The chairman agreed with this assessment, so no change was made, proposed Janie Macoy and seconded Ann Keen, passed unanimously,.
+The Secretary did not withdraw, pointing out that he was happy that the current honorarium should not be increased due to finances, but expressed concern that it should not be reduced this year for an incoming secretary.
+The chairman agreed with this assessment pointing out that it was retrospective, so no change was made, proposed Gerry Peckham and seconded Janie Macoy, passed unanimously,.

 Life Vice Presidents;

 The secretary informed the meeting of the current LVP's and said that this honorary award was given to people who had made an outstanding contribution to KBBA or had left office recently.
-He suggested that, without the continuing support shown by the Chairman and Jackie & Gerry Peckham from Medway we would not have an association any longer.
-He proposed that they be accorded the rank and privileges of Life Vice Presidents of the association,.
-This was seconded by Ann Keen and passed unanimously.
+He suggested that this situation applied to the Chairman.
+He proposed that he be accorded the rank and privileges of Life Vice Presidents of the association,.
+This was seconded by Brian Stevens and passed unanimously.

 AEBBA Inter County Selection.

-Open, The secretary reported that once again he was having trouble
+Open, Chris Saville reported that once again he was having trouble

 Open ‘B’ Side;